exercism/python/exercises/practice/yacht/.approaches/introduction.md

 # Introduction
 Yacht in Python can be solved in many ways.
 The most intuitive approach is to use an `if` structure.
-More idiomatically, you can create functions and set their names to the constant names.
+Alternatively, you can create functions and set their names to the constant names.

 ## General guidance
 The main thing in this exercise is to map a category (_here defined as constants in the stub file_) to a function or a standalone piece of code.